DigitalTwinSocCyberRange/DigitalTwinCyberrange/README.md

  - **userID**: randomly chosen ID to log into the cyber range, primary key of the Firestore Collection
  - **username**: each userID is assigned a username.
 This is displayed on the scoreboard
- - **round**: refers to the round of conduction of the cyber range training.
+ - **round**: refers to the round (or the group) of conduction of the cyber range training.
 The trainee will only see the scores of the players that are playing in the same round as he or she does

-While taking part in the cyber range training, furthermore, the following data is recorded:
+While taking part in the cyber range training the following data is recorded:

 - points: current score of the trainee (out of a maximum score of 101)
 - level: number of tasks the trainee has completed